Freakwill/pyrimidine/README.md

 ### import
-Just use the command `from beagle import *` import all of the objects.
+Just use the command `from pyrimidine import *` import all of the objects.

 ### subclass